 Type: 5-in-1 kit (modular design allows for more custom configurations—additional components can be bought and added and it is compatible with LEGO Technic and standard bricks)

 The standard kit comes with motors, sensors, a bunch of LEGO Technic bricks, a programmable "brick" which is the brain of the robot, and remote control.
-It is sold as a '5-in-1' kit, but as you might expect, being a LEGO kit, you can also buy extra components and use those in your own design and standard LEGO bricks are also compatible.
-And in case you need some more inspiration, check out these amazing Mindstorms creations on this YouTube playlist and an example of one below.
+It is sold as a '5-in-1' kit, but as you might expect, being a LEGO kit, you can also buy extra components and use those in your own design, and standard LEGO bricks are also compatible.
+And in case you need some more inspiration, check out some of the amazing Mindstorms creations on YouTube, such as the one below.

 There are numerous ways to program and control the EV3 platform: